tammergalal/katacoda-scenarios/apmintrov3/fixappv3/step5.md

 1. Looking at the provided `Latency` graph, you will also see a reduction in overall latency for this service.
 To get better view, you can click and drag over the area of interest on the graph to zoom in. <p> ![Latency Fix](fixappv3/assets/fixed-latency-zoom.gif).

+1. You can also see on the provided `Errors` graph that there are no new traces with errors coming in.
+It seems all of the fixes have done their job.

 Another quick place to check the overall health of our application is by using the <a href="https://app.datadoghq.com/apm/map" target="_datadog">**APM** > **Service Map**</a>.
-At a glance, the markers on the store-frontend and advertisements-service nodes are now green with discounts remaining green, meaning the monitor for each service is in the `OK` status.
+When used in conjuction with monitors you can get insights on your services with a glance.
+The markers on the `store-frontend` and `advertisements-service` nodes are now green with `discounts-service` remaining green, meaning the monitor for each service is in the `OK` status.

-7. Click the store-frontend service node and select **View service overview**. <p> Notice that the **Total Requests** and **Total Errors** graphs have no new error data since you fixed the store-frontend.
+7. Click the `store-frontend` service node and select **View service overview**. <p> Notice that the **Total Requests** and **Total Errors** graphs have no new error data since you fixed the `store-frontend`.

-Let's explore the store-frontend service more to see if the app has any other undesired behavior.
+Let's explore the `store-frontend` service more to see if the app has any other undesired behavior.